schryer/python_course_material/doc/stubs/pages/overview.md

 The next half-day segment introduces the [Python] programming language using [IPython notebook].
-Remaining segments will introduce plotting with [matplotlib], and basic components of both [NumPy] and [SciPy] while solving computational biology problems.
+Remaining segments will introduce plotting with [matplotlib], and components of both [NumPy] and [SciPy] while solving computational biology problems.

 The last part of the course will introduce [Linux], [version control], and the [Bash] shell which are all essential tools for effective scientific programming.

-Please contact <schryer@ut.ee> for further information.

 ### List of topics

-0. Teaching approach and installation of relevant packages.
+0. Teaching approach and software installation.
 1. Introduction to programming with [Python].
 2. Use of [IPython notebook] to share data analysis in a reproducible form.
 3. Introduction of array processing using [NumPy].
 4. Data visualization using [matplotlib].
-5. Reading from and writing to files using first [Python] and then [pandas].
+5. Reading from and writing to files.
 5. Additional topics tailored for each student.
 6. Use of version control ([GitHub]) to carry out collaborative research.